When Music’s Sad Boys Chase Happiness

 It spoke the language of psychiatry—“my persecution complex turned into a self-serving narcissism”—and of causes and effects: “I picked up a resentment towards other people from school.”
 It was steeped in social-justice discourse, with references to the “mental force field of whiteness” and acknowledgments that “any person of colour or member of the LGBTQ+ community” had likely suffered more than he had.
 The bottom line: “Everybody is entitled to pain, no matter how perceptibly or relatively small that pain is.”
 Implied was that through opening up about that pain, it would be possible to feel better.

 “10/10,” the lead single from Pony, sees Rex setting goals for his next year with the eagerness of a career counselor.
 It’s simple: He wants to move from a “5” rating on the happiness scale to a “10.”
 A metronome keeps time in the manner of a bubbler in a fish tank, and Rex’s sing-talking seems to putter and swirl.
 One verse hopes for a healthy adjusted future of “placing memories into frames / invitin’ people ’round to stay / and always owning up to things.”
 He even seems to acknowledge privilege: “I guess it all depends upon the people you choose and where you’re from / If so, I’ve been so lucky, so far, it’s outrageous.”
-Stevie Wonder-esque keyboards waggle along, and it’s hard not to be won over by Rex’s guileless determination.
+Stevie Wonder–esque keyboards waggle along, and Rex’s guileless determination will easily win over listeners.

 The 21 Pilots vibes are most pronounced when Johnson writes an anti-suicide song, like that band did on its last album.
 “Have you heard the story of the guy who decided not to die?”
 Johnson asks through robotic vocal manipulation on “Sorry, My Dear.”
 Amid morbid fantasies, he goes on to say he feels “sick,” but it’s like “a cough, or a cold, or a flu”—a view of depression as a passing condition and not an untreatable wound.
 The music coils and then explodes with drums and guitar, lending strain and excitement to the decision to stay alive.
 It’s an inversion of the suffering-worship behind ’90s and 2000s nu metal, but also an embrace of that genre’s theatricality.
 It’s the mosh pit as therapy—which is to say, it’s the mosh pit that acknowledges what it’s always been.